-- For port-based VLANs, you can enter a VLAN ID from 1 to 8. - For 802.1Q-based VLANs, you can enter a VLAN ID from 1 to 4094. - 8.
+- Model GSS116E.
+You can enter a VLAN ID from 1 to 16. - For 802.1Q-based VLANs, you can enter a VLAN ID from 1 to 4094. - 8.
 Click the Apply button.

 Set Up Link Aggregation Groups

 Link aggregation groups (LAGs) allow you to combine multiple Ethernet links into a single logical link.
 Network devices treat the aggregation as if it were a single link, which increases fault tolerance and load sharing.
 Specify LAG membership before you enable the LAG.
 The switch supports up to two static LAGs.